themishmash/hiking-terminal-app/readme.md

 As mentioned above, testing will be handled in two ways:

-* automated testing.
+* Automated testing.
 The following code shows that there are two automated tests being carried out.
     * Test Number 1 calls an argument to determine whether the new hikes entered by the user are accurately entered into the CSV document.
     * Test Number 2 calls an argument to determine whether the correct file exists.